Birla Institute of Technology and Science, Pilani – Hyderabad Campus: Admission

 Since 2005, admission to the Undergraduate programmes to the Indian campuses of BITS has been offered to students based on their performance in the all-India Entrance Examination, called BITS Admission Test (BITSAT).
 BITS Pilani also has the policy of accepting State and National Board toppers from India.
 From 2015, the institute also started accepting international students on the basis of performance in the SAT Subject Tests in Physics, Chemistry, and Math II followed by an interview.
 BITS does not implement any State-based or caste/religion based quotas during admission.

 Research and development projects

 The college has many R&D projects under its departments.
 These projects take the form of research-based consultancy, sponsored projects or just independent R&D. Some collaborators include the Science and Engineering Research Council (DST-SERC), the University Grants Commission (UGC), the National Programme for Micro and Smart System (NPMASS), AstraZeneca, etc. The funding for these projects runs into several crores.
-The culmination of some of this research has led to the granting of patents to professors.
+The campus has a Center of Excellence in MEMS, Microfluidics and Nanoelectronics (MMNE) which is one top academic CoE of its kind in India.

 Campus

 Second phase of construction

-The foundation stone for the second phase of campus development was laid by the IT Minister of Telangana, K. T. Rama Rao on 20 February 2016 and the state allocated additional 75 acre to the institute to facilitate its phase-II expansion plans making it the largest physical campus of BITS Pilani.
+The foundation stone for the second phase of campus development was laid by the IT Minister of Telangana, K. T. Rama Rao on 20 February 2016.
+The state allocated additional 75 acre to the institute to facilitate its phase-II expansion plans making it the largest physical campus of BITS Pilani.
 The architect for the campus is Hafeez Contractor.